acearchive/acearchive.lgbt/content/en/docs/contributing/uploading-files.md

 been uploaded to Ace Archive storage, you can stop hosting them if you want.

 {{< alert icon="👉" >}}
-An important node with Web3.Storage is that, by default, it wraps uploaded files in a directory.
+An important note with Web3.Storage is that, by default, it wraps uploaded files in a directory.
 After you upload, you'll want to navigate into that directory and get the CID of the file instead of the CID of the directory.
 {{< /alert >}}